Christchurch massacre game, including shooting footage, found on Facebook

 The Paris summit saw tech giants Amazon, Facebook, Google, Microsoft and Twitter agree to collaborate with the 17 participating governments in research to prevent and remove violent, extremist content.

+Facebook is chipping in US$7.5m for its aforementioned collab with UC Berkeley and Cornell.

-Facebook chipped in US$7.5 million.
-The spokesman for the PM agreed that was not enough money, but he noted that all the tech companies who attended would be contributing funds to the effort.
+The spokesman agreed that was not enough money, but he noted that all the tech companies who attended would be contributing funds to the effort.

 Facebook is so far the only company to quantify its contribution, he said.